badboy/xshell-venv/README.md

 `xshell-venv` manages your Python virtual environments in code.

-`xshell-env` is an extension to [xshell], the swiss-army knife for writing cross-platform “bash” scripts in Rust.
+`xshell-venv` is an extension to [xshell], the swiss-army knife for writing cross-platform “bash” scripts in Rust.

 [xshell]: https://docs.rs/xshell/